 • Modifying or shortening work schedules for disabled employees if necessary.

-• Offering such resources and facilities as interpreters, restructured positions, and other facilities and resources that may prove useful to employees with disabilities.
+• Offering such resources and facilities as interpreters, restructured positions, and other facilities and resources may be helpful to employees with disabilities.

 • Refusing to hire job applicants or candidates based on their disabilities.